leinacc/sgb-blog/obj_trn_rambling.md

 It had conflicts with some other SGB capability:

 * Generic palette fading - usually when fading happens (borders/certain sub-menus/etc), all palettes are faded. `OBJ_TRN` lets you set OBJ palettes that were sent via PAL_TRN, but these are overridden if sent during a generic SGB fade out/in.
-We can avoid most border fades by disabling the SGB menu, but for `PCT_TRN` borders, we need to wait some frames after that packet is sent, so that `OBJ_TRN` is likely sent after the fade in.
+We can avoid most border fades by disabling the SGB menu, and for `PCT_TRN` borders, we simply need to send `OBJ_TRN` before `PCT_TRN`; a branch in BIOS code will then prevent updating any OBJ palettes.

 * OAM update code - when the SGB needs to display sprites (menu cursor/attract mode/etc), the SGB BIOS will run its OAM update code in place of `OBJ_TRN`'s specific update code.
 These scenarios also override OAM tile data.

 ## Preventing conflicts

-The above could be prevented by making sure not to send a border, and disallowing use of the SGB menu, though there was no official way to do this.
+The conflicts could be prevented by disallowing use of the SGB menu, though there was no official way to do this.
 The following relevant code, run in a loop, in the BIOS might shine a light on how WE could do this:

 ```
     jsr CheckShouldOpenSGBMenu                   ; $cee0 : $20, $06, $cf